Introduction: Draw Electronic Schematics With CadSoft EAGLE

-There are a couple instructables here on some of the finer points of Eagle (making your
+There are a couple Instructables here on some of the finer points of Eagle (making your

-own library parts: http://www.instructables.com/id/ERHQQ180Y3EP286NQY/
+own library parts: https://www.instructables.com/id/ERHQQ180Y3EP286NQY/

-modifying the design rules: http://www.instructables.com/id/EZVIGHUBGCEP287BJB/ )
+modifying the design rules: https://www.instructables.com/id/EZVIGHUBGCEP287BJB/ )

-But feedback indicates that a lot of people could probably use an instructable on the
+But feedback indicates that a lot of people could probably use an Instructable on the

 more basic aspects of creating a schematic and board.

-This instructable covers creating a schematic, presumably from a printed schematic in
+This Instructable covers creating a schematic, presumably from a printed schematic in

 a magazine or image on the web.
 I'll start with schematic shown, which is from